March 17, 2000

 The proprietor of the notorious “Traders” had not shied away from controversy in the years since the Stockton shooting.
 The huge “National Rifle Association” placard he kept in the front window at Traders still summed up his political views, and he was still raging against California’s assault weapons ban, telling the Oakland Tribune that year that it was “hurting law-abiding citizens… with all the hoops you have to jump through to get a legal firearm.”

 At times, he could almost feel the ATF sniffing around his store again, gearing up for the next audit.
 “Bush would be our choice in this election,” he repeated.
+But still, Tony’s praise of Bush was tempered.
 “He’s for enforcing the existing laws, and we do have more laws than we really need presently.”